-Striker Berahino, who was deemed fit to start the match at The Hawthorns despite carrying a knock, gave Southampton goalkeeper Fraser Forster no chance with an unstoppable half-volley after just two minutes.
+Striker Berahino, who was passed fit to start the match at The Hawthorns despite carrying a knock, gave Southampton goalkeeper Fraser Forster no chance with an unstoppable half-volley after just two minutes.

-Southampton arguably edged the second half and out-of-form striker Graziano Pelle wasted a golden chance to equalize with 22 minutes remaining.
+Southampton arguably edged the second half and out-of-form striker Graziano Pelle wasted a golden chance to equalise with 22 minutes remaining.

-Victory sees West Brom climb above Everton into 13th, while Southampton - which is now winless in three Premier League games - stays fifth, but will drop a place if Liverpool beats Manchester City on Sunday.
+Victory sees West Brom climb above Everton into 13th, while Southampton - who are now winless in three Premier League games - stay fifth, but will drop a place if Liverpool beat Manchester City on Sunday.

 Southampton responded to the early setback with a good spell of possession, but West Brom's front two of Berahino and Ideye were proving a menace for the visitors.